In Silico Drug Development

 We focus our studies on several multi-protein complexes as targets for cancer therapy, in order to identify small molecule inhibitors able to block modes of action or signaling pathways.
-These involve the multimeric UPRosome including the activated IRE1 receptor, mRNA substrate, RtcB ligase, and phosphorylating/dephosphorylating enzymes ABL and PTP1B; and studies of several death inducing or death effector complexes such as the apoptosome, stressosome, and necrosome.
-We also explore the mechanism and identify selective inhibitors to the heavily upregulated MTHFD2 playing a key role in cancer cell drug resistance, and investigate protein complexes and identify compounds as adjuvants to proteasome inhibitors for treatment of multiple myeloma.
+These involve the multimeric UPRosome including the activated IRE1 receptor, mRNA substrate, RtcB ligase, and phosphorylating/dephosphorylating enzymes ABL and PTP1B; a range of protein complexes of the Integrated Stress Response (ISR); and studies of several death inducing or death effector complexes such as the apoptosome, stressosome, and necrosome.
+We will in the coming year initiate work on PROTACS and antibodies.

 We follow well-established protocols, involving homology modelling (if needed), protein-protein docking calculations according to a recent ‘consensus protocol' developed in our group, followed by replica MD simulations to determine stabilities and key interactions and mechanistic studies using QM/MM-MD.
 Normally, the MD simulations carried out are 500-1000 ns each, and performed in triplicate, placing high demands for HPC resources.
 In the drug development projects, we perform systematic docking of large databases (up to 1bn compounds), and detailed BPMD and MD simulations of resulting complexes, followed by additional hit-to-lead optimizations.
 The size of the compound libraries we use in our research requires the use of massively parallel execution.
-We are currently extending our work into the area of Machine Learning de novo drug discovery, with very promising initial data.
+We have recently extended our work into the area of Machine Learning for de novo drug discovery and protein interaction network determination, with very promising results.
 The size and extent of the simulations, and amount of data processed in the screening campaigns, justifies the allocation currently applied for.